 Fast Facts - Statistical Highlights

-- The University Libraries include Jackson Library and the Harold Schiffman Music Library in the School of Music, and the catalog includes the holdings of the Teaching Resource Center in the School of Education and the Multicultural Resource Center.
+- The University Libraries include Jackson Library and the Harold Schiffman Music Library in the School of Music.
+Our library catalog also includes the holdings of the Teaching Resources Center, the Interior Architecture Library, and the Multicultural Resource Center.

-- The University Libraries’ collections total more than 2.47 million printed books, federal and state documents, microforms, music scores, and other material.
-The bound volume total now stands at 1,235,797.
+- The University Libraries’ collections total 2.2 million printed books, federal and state documents, microforms, music scores, and other material.
+The bound volume total now stands at 1,311,288.
 We added more than 41,000 items to the collections during the year.
 We subscribe to more than 37,000 full-text electronic journals, and offer more than 331,000 electronic books.

 - More than 1.15 million people visited the Library last year to use our collections, databases, and services.
 “Virtual” visitors accessed our World-Wide Web pages more than 5.75 million times.

-- The Library purchases access to more than 370 databases with titles ranging from Abstracts in Anthropology to Wharton Research Data Services and maintains an online subject list of electronic databases by academic discipline.
-Access to many requires a current UNCG ID.
-Database usage increased to more than 867,000 sessions.
+- The Library purchases access to more than 350 research databases s and maintains an online subject list of electronic databases by academic discipline.
+Off site access to many requires a current UNCG ID.
+Our research databases are searched more than a million times annually.

 - We answered over 54,000 reference and research questions and provided more than 650 subject-specific and general classes, consultations, and tours to more than 13,000 University students, faculty, staff, and members of the community.